commanded/commanded/guides/Serialization.md

 # Serialization

-JSON serialization can be used for event and snapshot data.
+JSON serialization can be used for event data, and aggregate and process manager snapshot data.

-To enable JSON serialization with the included `Commanded.Serialization.JsonSerializer` module add `jason` to your deps
+To enable JSON serialization with the included `Commanded.Serialization.JsonSerializer` module add `jason` to your deps:

     ```elixir
     def deps do